 Improve who and how you hire & you'll improve your short term turnover.

-There's only one exception to this rule (from what I've seen).
+There's only one exception to this rule (from what we have seen).

 It's when short term turnover occurs across nearly EVERYONE in the same role.